KishoreVB70/Lottery-Tutorial/README.md

     receive () external payable {}
 ```
-- Finally, we have the `pickWinner` function which is going to end the lottery
-- This function includes the fetching of the random number that has been generated
-- This function must be called only after 5 - 10 minutes after the `requestRandomness` function to allow it to generate the random number
-- Calling this function before that will result in reversion
+- Finally, we have the `pickWinner` function which is going to end the lottery.
+This function includes the fetching of the random number that has been generated.
+This function must be called only after 5 - 10 minutes after the `requestRandomness` function to allow it to generate the random number.
+Calling this function before that will result in reversion
 - First, our function checks if the `requestRandomness` function has been called by checking the `latestRandomizingBlock` variable
 - Then we close the lottery by setting `open` to false
 - We also set the `latestRandomizingBlock` to 0 to prevent calling this function again
-- Before fetching the random number, we are going to specify the range of the random number
-- For our purpose, we have an array of addresses, and we need to select one person from that array
-- So we specify the range to the length of the array(we would get a random number from 0 to range - 1)
+- Before fetching the random number, we are going to specify the range of the random number.
+For our purpose, we have an array of addresses, and we need to select one person from that array.
+So we specify the range to the length of the array(we would get a random number from 0 to range - 1)
-- Then we call the random function as per the syntax provided by Witnet
-- This will return us the random number which will be the index of the winner
-- As the contract holds all the entry Amounts collected in the lottery, we are going to send the entire balance of the contract to the winner
+- Then we call the random function as per the syntax provided by Witnet.
+This will return us the random number which will be the index of the winner.
+As the contract holds all the entry Amounts collected in the lottery, we are going to send the entire balance of the contract to the winner
 - We update the global variables of the last winner's address and the winner's amount
 - We use `call` to transfer the fund
 - Finally, we emit the `Ended` event to log the information of the lottery Id, winner amount, and the winner's address
-- As our contract is handling funds, we implement a receive function
+- As our contract is handling funds, we implement a receive function at the end
 ---
 ## Testing the contract
-- Finally, we are done coding the contract
-- You can find the entire code of the contract by [CLICKING HERE!](https://github.com/KishoreVB70/Lottery-Tutorial/blob/main/Lottery.sol)
+- Finally, we are done coding the contract.
+You can find the entire code of the contract by [CLICKING HERE!](https://github.com/KishoreVB70/Lottery-Tutorial/blob/main/Lottery.sol)
 - Now we are going to use remix IDE and metamask to deploy the contract to the Celo alfajores network
 - I have made a simple video to show you guys the functionality
 [![Testing Video](https://i.postimg.cc/ZYFzPrvF/tutorial-yt.jpg)](https://www.youtube.com/watch?v=DPsizPEkZZk "Testing Video")